 How many times can I miss class?
 What about late assignments?
 What is plagiarism?

 Answers to all these questions can be found in Course Policies.

 What on-campus resources are available to help me in these courses?

-The Writing Center offers help at any stage of the writing process, whether you are just beginning your project, have a draft together, or are putting on the final touches.
+The Research, Reading, & Writing Studio offers help at any stage of the writing process, whether you are just beginning your project, have a draft together, or are putting on the final touches.
 For focused attention to your research, see the disciplinary librarians at Ames.
 And for study strategies and other academic support, see the Center for Learning.